Blog

 Your company’s security camera is part of a closed-circuit television system (CCTV).
 CCTV uses one or more cameras, through either wireless or wired transmission, to send the broadcast from the camera directly to a monitor, set of monitors, or a recording device—providing you peace of mind in the case of crime, fire, theft, or accidents in the workplace.

 While most use CCTV systems for surveillance as part of their security system, other uses include safety monitoring or video streaming to larger audiences for a limited-space event, such as an additional viewing room outside of a crowded courtroom during a trial.
-Learn more about what the different CCTV camera options are for your business.
+Learn more about the different CCTV camera options for your business.

 What are some common CCTV camera styles?